 Early Planning Studies

-In reviewing the PEL Study, the Federal Highway Administration and Federal Transit Administration determined that a detailed traffic analysis is necessary before design could begin on the safety and highway capacity management improvements associated with the CO 119 Safety and Mobility Project.
+In reviewing the PEL Study, the Federal Highway Administration and Federal Transit Administration determined that a detailed traffic analysis is necessary before design could begin on the safety and highway capacity management improvements associated with the CO 119 Safety and Mobility Improvements Project.
 To meet this requirement, the Colorado Transportation Investment Office (CTIO) (previously HPTE) commissioned the Traffic Alternatives Study.

 Traffic Alternatives Study

 Recommendation:

-Intersection Improvements and Queue Bypass Lanes are recommended to be advanced for design and implementation through the CO 119 Safety and Mobility Project.
+Intersection Improvements and Queue Bypass Lanes are recommended to be advanced for design and implementation through the CO 119 Safety and Mobility Improvements Project.

 Read the full Traffic Alternatives Study report here.